isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 -------------------

-The GSS-TSIG hook library introduces new statistics at global and per DNS server levels:
+The GSS-TSIG hook library introduces new statistics at global and per-DNS-server levels:

--  ``gss-tsig-key-created`` - number of created GSS-TSIG keys
+-  ``gss-tsig-key-created`` - the number of created GSS-TSIG keys
--  ``tkey-sent`` - sent TKEY exchange initial requests
+-  ``tkey-sent`` - the number of sent TKEY exchange initial requests
--  ``tkey-success`` - TKEY exchanges which completed with a success
+-  ``tkey-success`` - the number of TKEY exchanges which completed with a success
--  ``tkey-timeout`` - TKEY exchanges which completed on timeout
+-  ``tkey-timeout`` - the number of TKEY exchanges which completed on timeout
--  ``tkey-error`` - TKEY exchanges which completed with an error other than timeout
+-  ``tkey-error`` - the number of TKEY exchanges which completed with an error other than a timeout

-The relationship between keys and DNS servers are very different between the D2 code and static TSIG keys, and GSS-TSIG keys and DNS servers:
+The relationship between keys and DNS servers is very different between the D2 code and static TSIG keys, and GSS-TSIG keys and DNS servers:

- - a static TSIG key can be shared between many DNS servers
+ - a static TSIG key can be shared between many DNS servers;
- - a GSS-TSIG key is used only by one DNS server inside a dedicated set of keys.
+ - a GSS-TSIG key is only used by one DNS server inside a dedicated set of keys.

 .. _commands-gss-tsig: